-The Locally Led Approach is a way of working well with our communities.
+The Locally Led Approach is a way of working well with communities, organisations, schools/kura and population groups.

-It acknowledges and seeks to learn from what is strong and positive in each community.
-It's about working in partnership with communities towards goals, aspirations and opportunities identified by them.
-By working together, solutions are co-created for positive change, determined by local people.
+It acknowledges and seeks to learn from what is strong and positive.
+It's about working in partnership towards goals, aspirations and opportunities identified by communities, organisations, schools/kura and population groups.
+By working together, solutions are co-created for positive change.